 Harvest 4 Change

-Building Resilient Agri-food Businesses for a Changing Climate
+Building Resilient AgTech Businesses for a Changing Climate

-Harvest for Change is a transformative initiative designed to lead the agri-food sector toward a sustainable future.
-As climate change increasingly threatens food security, economic stability, and environmental health, this project explores business models and technologies to empower agriculture with resilient, eco-friendly practices.
+Harvest for Change is a transformative initiative designed to lead the agricultural sector toward a sustainable future.
+As climate change increasingly threatens food security, economic stability, and environmental health, this project explores AgTechs to empower agriculture and livestock with resilient and sustainable practices

 Supported by Embrapa (Brazil) and the University of Illinois Urbana-Champaign (U.S)

-Our four endeavors harness world-class research and industry insight to create actionable frameworks that drive profitability, reduce carbon footprints, and ensure food security for generations to come.
+Our endeavors harness world-class research and insight to create actionable frameworks that drive profitability, reduce carbon footprints, and ensure food security for generations to come.

 Join us to cultivate a sustainable future, one innovation at a time!